-In this issue, we have described some real-life cases that have been reported and investigated.
+In order to illustrate these key points we have selected some real-life cases that have been reported and investigated.
 These investigations allow us to establish what really happened in these events.